MikhailProg/ws-tls-inet/README.md

 # WS + TLS + INET (RDWR)

-The tool includes WS client, WS server, TLS client (cert and anon), TLS server (anon only), TCP network client, TCP network server.
+The tool includes WS client, WS server, TLS client (cert and anon), TLS server (anon only), TCP client, TCP server.
 GnuTLS is used for TLS.

 ## Build